THEWHITEBOY503/TM-ImageClassifier/README.md

 - Install the dependancies with `pip install tensorflow keras pillow requests` (You may need to install tensorflow another way)
 - Paste your ML model files into the cloned directory
 - Paste your image files into the directory
+- Set up your API key
+	- This project utilizes API-Ninja's nutrition API.
+[You can read more about the API and sign up to get a key here.](https://api-ninjas.com/api/nutrition) Once you have your key, simply find and replace `--YOUR-API-KEY-HERE--` with your API key.
 - Start the web server with `python3 websv.py`

 That's it!